 1. Householding and how Accounts and Contacts are treated

-Speaking of Householding capabilities, in Salesforce you are always required to set up an Account when you set up a Contact.
-And while this is done automatically for you it will double your record count and storage of your donors.
-In many systems this comes with an additional storage cost.
-You do have a chance to mark a contact as “Private” but that severely limits some functionality.
-In StratusLIVE 365, a contact is distinguished as the head of household and is related to all other members of that household, which allows for easy rolling up of transactions and interactions and keeps your primary record count lower.
+Speaking of Householding capabilities, in Salesforce, you are always required to set up an account when you set up a Contact.
+And while this is done automatically for you, it will double your record count and storage of your donors.
+In many systems, this comes with an additional storage cost.
+You do have a chance to mark a contact as “Private,” but that severely limits some functionality.
+In StratusLIVE 365, a contact is distinguished as the head of household.
+It is related to all other household members, which allows for easy rolling up of transactions and interactions and keeps your primary record count lower.

-Finally, within the householding area, when you add additional members to a household account within Salesforce there is no automatic creation of relationship records between other members of the same household.
+Finally, within the householding area, when you add additional members to a household account within Salesforce, there is no automatic creation of relationship records between other members of the same household.
 You must do that as an additional step.
-In StratusLIVE 365 when adding a new household member, you select the relationship type to the primary household contact and the system automatically creates a Connection between those household members.
+In StratusLIVE 365, when adding a new household member, you select the relationship type to the primary household contact.
+The system automatically creates a Connection between those household members.

 2. Campaign Treatment and Donor Engagement

-There is a Campaign entity in Salesforce that allows for the tracking of overall campaigns and these can be related to financial transactions.
+There is a Campaign entity in Salesforce that allows for tracking overall campaigns, which can be related to financial transactions.
 However, there is no additional campaign structure available.
-In the non-profit space, we often want to also know from what appeal and what package the donations and responses are being made.
-In StratusLIVE there is a full Campaign structure that can even go down to the Source Code level.
-In addition, there are roll up type fields that allow you to group your campaigns into different categories and campaign periods for reporting purposes.
+In the nonprofit space, we often want to know what appeal and what package the donations and responses are being made.
+In StratusLIVE, there is a complete Campaign structure that can even go down to the Source Code level.
+Also, there are roll-up type fields that allow you to group your campaigns into different categories and campaign periods for reporting purposes.

-Salesforce allows you to enter a donation without even relating it to a Campaign which in turns creates the donation without any related Designations/Funds (GAUs) on the gift.
-This would make it extremely difficult to track the source and revenue of a donation.
-StratusLIVE 365 requires that a campaign is entered for every transaction and those transactions must be related to a designation/fund to allow for easy GL extracts for revenue, receivables and cash tracking.
+Salesforce allows you to enter a donation without even relating it to a Campaign, which creates the donation without any related Designations/Funds (GAUs) on the gift.
+This would make it extremely difficult to track the source and revenue of a gift.
+StratusLIVE 365 requires that a campaign be entered for every transaction.
+Those transactions must be related to a designation/fund to allow for easy GL extracts for revenue, receivables, and cash tracking.

-Engagement plans are often related to asks that non-profits make of donors.
-This could be for Major Gifts, Sponsorships, Planned Giving, etc. There are no out of the box Engagement Plans in Salesforce, so while you can set up workflows there is nothing to assist a Major Gift Officer in working through a moves management process.
-In StratusLIVE 365 a Moves Management Business process flow is included that not only leads a sales person through the stages but also prompts them with activities that need to be performed at each stage.
+Engagement plans are often related to asks that nonprofits make of donors; this could be for Major Gifts, Sponsorships, Planned Giving, etc. There are no out-of-the-box Engagement Plans in Salesforce.
+So, while you can set up workflows, there is nothing to assist a Major Gift Officer in working through a moves management process.
+StratusLIVE 365 includes a Moves Management business process flow that leads a salesperson through the stages and prompts them with activities that they need to perform at each stage.

 3. Other Key Observations

-Above we covered some specific examples of how the software is different but there are also some key observation on customer solutions and how the products are implemented/supported.
+Above we covered some specific examples of how the software is different.
+Still, there are also some critical observations on customer solutions and how the products are implemented/supported.

 We’ll start with customer solutions.
-Salesforce is often touted as having a vast network of third-party products that allow you to bolt on almost anything you can think of.
-In a world of App Stores, that sounds like the prefect solution for all of us.
-However, keep in mind that StratusLIVE 365 is built on top of Dynamics 365 and they also have an app store where third-party products can be purchased and bolted onto the StratusLIVE 365 solution.
-But is having access to all these different solutions always for the best?
+Often, Salesforce is touted as having a vast network of third-party products that allow you to bolt on almost anything you can think of.
+In the world of App Stores, that sounds like the perfect solution for all of us.
+However, keep in mind that StratusLIVE 365 is built on top of Dynamics 365.
+Microsoft also has an app store where third-party products can be purchased and bolted onto the StratusLIVE 365 solution.
+So the option is there, but is having access to all these different solutions always for the best?

 Let’s take one small example; credit card processing.
-In Salesforce, credit card processing is not included out of the box, but I was able to find at least a half dozen bolt on products that would allow me to process credit card gifts.
-Sounds good so far, except that now I also need to pay them at least a monthly fee and in many cases I also pay them per transaction.
-Not to mention if something goes wrong with that small capability, I need to contact a different organization to get it fixed.
+In Salesforce, credit card processing is not included out of the box.
+Still, I found at least a half dozen bolt-on products that would allow me to process credit card gifts.
+Sounds good so far, except that now I also need to pay them at least a monthly fee, and in many cases, I also pay them per transaction.
+Not to mention, if something goes wrong with that small capability, I need to contact a different organization to get it fixed.

-A real-life example of this is our client Epilepsy Foundation.
+A real-life example of this is for one of our clients.
 They were on the Salesforce platform and struggled with yearly challenges in cost overruns, missed functionality, and complicated separate integrators.
-Because there was not one accountable partner, Epilepsy Foundation had no one contact that understood their overall business model and desired program outcomes.
+Because there was not one accountable partner, they had no one particular contact that understood their overall business model and desired program outcomes.

-StratusLIVE has taken the Dynamics 365 product from Microsoft and built a fully functional non-profit solution on top of that application.
-When you purchase from us, we will make sure you have what you need from Microsoft and we will implement the solution for you.
-If you need configuration changes, we can make the decision of modifying the core solution for all our clients or built a solution very specific to your needs.
+StratusLIVE has taken the Dynamics 365 product from Microsoft and built a fully functional nonprofit solution on top of that application.
+When you purchase from us, we will make sure you have what you need from Microsoft, and we will implement the solution for you.
+If you need configuration changes, we can either modify the core solution for all our clients (if it makes sense) or build a specific solution to your needs.
 Not only that, but we will fully support all the applications and solutions and even act as tier one support for issues with the Microsoft application.
-If you need a third-party solution we will review what is available, vet them against our solution to make sure there are no issues, and then let you know the best of breed solution we would recommend.
+If you need a third-party solution, we review what is available, vet them against our solution to ensure there are no issues, and then let you know the best-of-breed solution we would recommend.